Create a DHCP reverse zone for reverse DHCP zone declarations to configure TSIG or GSS-TSIG signing of Dynamic DNS updates.

 - For a reverse zone located on a server not managed by Address Manager, select Third Party and type a fully qualified domain name in the Zone Name field.

-- In the Primary DNS Server IP Address field, enter the IPv4 address for the reverse zone’s primary DNS server.
+- In the Primary DNS Server IP Address field, enter the IPv4 or IPv6 address for the reverse zone’s primary DNS server.

 In the Secondary DNS Server IP Address field, enter the

-IPv4 address for the zone’s secondary DNS server.
+IPv4 or IPv6 address for the zone’s secondary DNS server.

 To sign DDNS updates for the reverse zone, select the Sign DDNS